 Rene Wagner of Sceptre, Saskatchewan, writes, “As I was sitting down for a bite to eat, I glanced out my window and noticed this pretty little redpoll.
 It had been eating out of a feeder I’d set up and now seemed to be looking for something to drink.
 Luckily, there was fresh snow on my deck.
 I grabbed my camera and captured a pic of this little beauty.”

 The common redpoll is a member of the finch family.
-They can be spotted year round in the Northwest Territories, as well as Newfoundland and Labrador.
+These Canadian birds can be spotted year round in the Northwest Territories, as well as Newfoundland and Labrador.
 Their distinctive red foreheads are—you guessed it—where their name is derived from.

 Karen Cook of Kingston, Nova Scotia, says, “This female northern cardinal looked so lovely with ice and snow coating her exquisite face.”